nullbleed/pun/README.md

 Pun also needs root-rights to use `pacman -Sy`, so telegram-cli runs as root.
 We try to fix it, so telegram-cli doesn't run as root-user.

+Also add the path to your key-file(default: /etc/telegram-cli/server.pub) and user-name, who should receive the update message to the top of pun in their variables.

 Configuration
 -------------